RosettaCommons/documentation/full-options-list.md

 <dd>The number of rounds of FastRelax that will be applied.
 Does nothing if do_final_fullatom_refinement is false.
 Set to 3 by default.<br/>Default: 3<br/></dd>
 <dt><b>-find_disulfides</b> \<Boolean\></dt>
 <dd>If true, the full-atom refinement steps include trying disulfide permutations.
 Does nothing if do_final_fullatom_refinement is false.
 True by default.<br/>Default: true<br/></dd>
+<dt><b>-ignore_native_residues_in_rmsd</b> \<IntegerVector\></dt>
+<dd>A whitespace-separated list of residues in the pose provided with -in:file:native which should NOT be used in calculating the RMSD.
+The alignment will skip these residues.
+For example, if the generated structures are 10 residues long, the native is 11, and residue 5 is skipped, then residues 1-4 will be aligned to residues 1-4 of the generated structures, and residues 6-11 of the native wil be aligned to resiudues 5-10 of the generated stuctures.<br/></dd>
+<dt><b>-ignore_prediction_residues_in_rmsd</b> \<IntegerVector\></dt>
+<dd>A whitespace-separated list of residues in the generated poses that will be ignored when aligning to the pose provided with -in:file:native.
+These residues are skipped in the alignment -- so if, for example, residues 3 and 4 are specified, and the generated structures are 12 residues long and the native structure is 10 residues long, residues 1-2 of both structures will be aligned, and residues 5-12 of the generaetd structures will be aligned to residues 3-10 of the native.<br/></dd>
 </dl>
 + <h2>-holes</h2>
 <dl>